Corbin Carroll Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 12th in the league.

-- The Mets have a 4.50 team ERA that ranks 21st among all league pitching staffs.
+- The Mets' 4.50 team ERA ranks 22nd across all MLB pitching staffs.

-- Mets pitchers combine to give up 111 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- His most recent time out was on Wednesday against the Milwaukee Brewers, when the right-hander tossed five innings, surrendering two earned runs while allowing five hits.
+- In his most recent time out on Wednesday, the right-hander threw five innings against the Milwaukee Brewers, giving up two earned runs while surrendering five hits.

-- In 15 games this season, the 30-year-old has put up a 3.53 ERA and 11.1 strikeouts per nine innings, while giving up a batting average of .209 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.